JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/combat.md

 **Lucius**: _"I am going to try and stab that woman with my cane sword."_

 > Wolfram rolls a d6, dealing 2 damage to the shorter man, who has enough HP to absorb the attack.
 Freya rolls a d6 for each of her daggers, dealing a 1 and a 3.
 She keeps only the higher die, and the large man is able to absorb the damage, taking his HP down to 0 (but only PCs gain Scars).
-Lucius rolls a 6 against the woman [5 HP, 11 STR, 8 DEX, 14 WIL].
+Lucius rolls a 6 against the woman [5 HP, 11 STR, 8 AGL, 14 PRS].
 She loses 1 point of STR in the attack and so must then roll a Critical Damage save using her _new_ STR score.

 **Warden**: _"Wolfram, you stab at the shorter man, but he deftly avoids your attack!
 Freya, your daggers slice at the large man with impressive speed and intensity, and it's clear that you've put him on the defensive, as you can see the sweat begin pouring down the sides of his head.
 He is running out of steam!
 Lucius, your cane sword pierces the woman in the stomach!
 She makes a STR save to see if she can stay in the fight.
 She rolls a 13, a fail!
 She goes down!"_

-> This is the first casualty of the fight, so the woman's allies must make a WIL save to continue or flee.
-The Warden rolls using the leader's WIL, and he fails!
+> This is the first casualty of the fight, so the woman's allies must make a PRS save to continue or flee.
+The Warden rolls using the leader's PRS, and he fails!

 **Warden**: _"The short man sees his sister fall and screams a cry of anguish.
 He drops his sword and commands the larger man to drop his ax.
 'Please,' he begs.
 'I don't care about whatever is in that barrow.
 I beg of you: have mercy.
 Save my sister, if you have the means.'"_